JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 foobazshould be right after foo, before barbar
 ```

-That’s a big difference between Promises (and `async/await`, which is built on promises) and plain old asynchronous functions through `setTimeout()` or other platform APIs.
+That's a big difference between Promises (and `async/await`, which is built on promises) and plain old asynchronous functions through `setTimeout()` or other platform APIs.

 ### Understanding process.nextTick()